• Skip to primary navigation

 Rollkuchen or Krebli

-Deep fry in about an inch of oil in frying pan until golden brown.
+Deep fry in about an inch of oil in a frying pan until golden brown.
 The oil needs to be hot, so go for a medium to high setting and then turn back a little if you find they are browning too quickly.
 Because of the smell, this is best done outside.

 Rollkuchen or Krebli